-Reading Privacy Policies and Terms of Service: Every site has a Terms of Service that define the rules you and the site will follow; most sites also have a Privacy Policy that explains which personal information the site collects and what is done with it.
-Privacy policies will also often explain why this information is being collected, which can help you decide whether you think it's worth it; Terms of Service will usually tell you whether and how you can delete your account and what will be done with any collected information once your account is deleted.
+Get to know the privacy policy: Most sites have a Privacy Policy that explains which personal information the site collects and what is done with it.
+Privacy policies will also often explain why this information is being collected, how it's stored, how it's disclosed and how it will be used, which can help you decide whether you think it's worth it.

+Research before giving consent: Every site has a Terms of Service that define the rules you and the site will follow.
+Terms of Service will usually tell you whether and how you can delete your account and what will be done with any collected information once your account is deleted.
 These can be difficult to read but it's important to look through them so you can make an informed decision about what privacy trade-offs you're agreeing to and why.
+Who has access to your data?
+How is it shared?
+Who can see it once it's collected?